 - If you think your friend or family member’s email has been hacked, let them know so that they can inform their contacts and warn them not to send money.

 How about a free vacation?

 Of course, the email scam above isn’t the only way fraudsters try to trick you into parting with your money.
 There are plenty of “free vacation” scams and other ways that criminals try to steal from you:

 If you receive a call or email from an unknown source informing you that you've won a contest you don’t remember entering, or asking to update your account, that’s a red flag.
 Check out the many variations on the vacation scam at the Canadian Anti-Fraud Centre.

-If you do you have vacation plans for the summer, just remember that free Wi-Fi available at resorts, airports or coffee shops could be used by criminals to access to your personal information – check out our article on the Wi-Fi hotspot scam.
+If you do you have vacation plans, just remember that free Wi-Fi available at resorts, airports or coffee shops could be used by criminals to access to your personal information – check out our article on the Wi-Fi hotspot scam.